About Counselling

 Q: Will you judge me?

-A: Not at all!
-Counselling is a non-judgmental space.
+A: Not at all.
 My role is to listen, understand, and support – not to criticize.
-At times I may gently offer a new perspective or challenge patterns that feel stuck, but always with respect and care, keeping your growth at the center.
+I may gently offer new perspectives or challenge stuck patterns, but always with respect and care.

 Q: What if I cry in session?

-A: That’s okay and perfectly normal.
+A: That’s okay, and perfectly normal!
 Counselling is a safe space for all emotions, and crying can actually be an important part of releasing what you’ve been carrying.
-If it happens, I’ll support you through it and make sure you feel grounded before we end the session.
+If it happens, I’ll support you through it and make sure you feel re-centered before we end the session.

 Q: What if I feel worse before I feel better?